Current scholars: Frequently asked questions

 The NOAA ID Badge is required to enter all NOAA facilities during the 11-week summer internships.
 Therefore, student scholars must adhere to Federal Security Procedures to obtain a NOAA ID Badge.
 The EPP/MSI USP program team will arrange for the scholar’s fingerprinting in the Silver Spring security office during their 1st week of orientation.
 All student scholars must bring two forms of picture ID (i.e., state driver’s license, student campus ID) to Silver Spring when reporting for the mandatory May orientation.

 Opportunities to complete the internship are available throughout the United States and U.S. territories.
 NOAA offices, programs, and laboratories offer a wide variety of options for the internship experience.
-Contact the NOAA Office of Education or visit the NOAA website to explore the range of NOAA opportunities available at a desired location.
+Contact the NOAA Office of Education or visit the student opportunities database to explore the range of NOAA opportunities available at a desired location.

 NOAA EPP/MSI will provide a username and password to scholars to access the online Student Scholarship Internship Opportunities (SSIO) system that identifies internships nationwide.
 The summer internship opportunities include a brief description and location of each project, contact information for the NOAA mentor, and a summary of the tasks associated with the project.
 NOAA program staff are available to assist scholars as needed.
 However, the scholars are advised to contact the NOAA mentor directly to discuss the project further and to determine their interest.
 If a mutual agreement is reached, the scholar may e-mail the mentor an updated resume and must e-mail the NOAA EPP/MSI Program information about the summer internship opportunity.
 After the EPP/MSI Team approves the scholar’s participation, the mentor then decides on the date and time (not to exceed three days) for a site visit.
 The scholar must submit a Travel Request electronically to the EPP/MSI USP team for approval prior to the site visit.
 NOAA will e-mail the scholar and NOAA mentor to confirm or disapprove the selection of the summer internship.
 If approved, EPP/MSI will contact the administrative support contractor, NOAA mentor, and scholar to proceed with travel arrangements.
 All scholars must finalize their internship selections by March 31.